nats-io/nats.zig/README.md

 ### Security Notes

-- The library securely wipes seed data from memory after use
+- The library wipes seed data from memory after use (best effort)

 ---